BryanSmith33/frontamentals/src/pages/2018/FEB-18/18-02-12-NESTING/index.md

   </div>
 ```

-The child divs are all nested withing the parent div.
+The child divs are all nested within the parent div.
 I also like to think that if you turn your head it sort of looks like a birds nest.
 Keep in mind there can also be a several level deep relationship and what were once children, could now be parents to their children.
 Just like humans.

 ```html
   <section class='main'>